Gerry Marsden: Career

 In 2020, during the COVID-19 pandemic, he released a version of "You'll Never Walk Alone" in tribute to the National Health Service.

 Personal life and death

 Marsden had an older brother, Freddie, who co-founded and played drums in Gerry and the Pacemakers and who died in 2006.

 In 1965, Marsden married Pauline Behan, and they had two daughters, Yvette and Victoria.
+Yvette introduced her father to Frankie Goes To Hollywood's cover of "Ferry Cross the Mersey" after hearing it being played in a discotheque.

 In September 2003, Marsden had triple bypass heart surgery at Broad Green Hospital in Liverpool.
 He had a second heart operation in 2016, and announced his retirement in November 2018, although he appeared with Take That at their concert at Anfield in June 2019.

 Marsden died on 3 January 2021 at Arrowe Park Hospital in Merseyside, after being diagnosed with a blood infection in his heart.
 He was 78 years old.

 Awards and honours

 In 2003, for his services supporting the victims of the Hillsborough disaster, Marsden was made Member of the Order of the British Empire (MBE).

 In 2009, he was awarded the Freedom of the City by Liverpool.

 In 2010, Marsden was awarded an Honorary Fellowship from Liverpool John Moores University.